indygreg/python-build-standalone/docs/status.rst

 ``test_import``
 ---------------

-Known Failing on: Linux
+Known Failing on: Linux, macOS

 ``test_importlib``
 ------------------

-Known Failing on: Linux
+Known Failing on: Linux, macOS

 This fails due to
 ``AttributeError: module '_testcapi' has no attribute '__file__'``.